chasm/reb/README.md

 ];
 ```

-Now we'll need to add a file in the `/api/routes` folder.
+Now we'll need to add our route files in the `/api/routes` folder.
 We can use the `/api/routes/posts.js` file as a guide:

 ```js
 import Express from 'express';